A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Numerical examples

 \section{Numerical examples}

-In this section, we present numerical experiments for three representative fractional PDE models to illustrate the performance of the proposed GMM time integrator.
-The models considered are: (i) a pure half-diffusion equation (sometimes called a ``fractional heat” model), (ii) a fractional mass transfer (diffusion) model with an added reaction term, and (iii) an advection-dominated fractional transport model (advection–diffusion with fractional dynamics).
+In this section, we present numerical experiments for three representative nonlocal PDE models to illustrate the performance of the proposed GMM time integrator.
+The models considered are: (i) a half-diffusion equation, (ii) a half-diffusion reaction equation, and (iii) an advection-dominated model with the half-diffusion.
 Unless stated otherwise, all simulations are carried out in one spatial dimension on the domain $\Omega=(0,20)$ with uniform grid spacing $h$.
 Spatial operators are discretised with second-order central differences.
 For case (iii) periodic boundary conditions are imposed, giving the circulant matrices

-Time integration is carried out from $T=0$ up to $T=20$ using the second order GMM \eqref{A_a}-\eqref{B_b} posed in section \ref{sec4}.
-A circulant preconditioner is employed in the solver for the larger linear systems (especially in the advection dominated case) to improve efficiency.
-The results demonstrate the accuracy and stability of the GMM scheme (with and without the preconditioner) across all three models.
-We now discuss each example in detail.
+Time integration is performed over the interval $[0,20]$ by the second-order GMM \eqref{A_a}--\eqref{B_b} presented in Section~\ref{sec4}.
+A circulant preconditioner is used for the larger linear systems, especially in the advection-dominated case, to improve efficiency.
+Moreover, in all three models the spatial matrices $P$ and $Q$ are simultaneously diagonalizable, which allows the preconditioning operator to be applied efficiently in transform space: by DST-based acceleration in the first two cases and by FFT-based acceleration in the periodic case.